lifedox/granular-configuration-language/doc-spec/getting_started.md

 - Comments:
   - This case has been seen enough in the past that the caching of configurations was added for this option.
-  - This case requires not having a library-specific configuration.
+  - This case requires not having a embedded configuration.
     - Which means, defaults are defined programmatically, which means configuration is split between Python and YAML code, which is additional context switching and file search (one `config.yaml` vs. many `.py` files with one called `config.py`).
-  - Use of [Pydantic](https://docs.pydantic.dev/latest/) is recommended for configuration validation and defaulting.
+  - Use of [Pydantic](https://docs.pydantic.dev/latest/) is recommended for configuration validation and, if using, for defaulting.
     - Use a [cached](https://docs.python.org/3/library/functools.html#functools.cache) function to do Pydantic check, so the configuration stays cached during import time.
 Otherwise, each Pydantic check will flush the cache.

 ### Pulling configuration using wildcards